Comet, Queensland: Geography

 Comet is the oldest town in the Emerald area, established at the confluence of the Comet River with the Nogoa River.

 The town is located on the Capricorn Highway, 859 km north west of the state capital, Brisbane.

 The Central Western railway line enters the locality from the east (Blackwater / Stewarton), passes through the town, and exits to the west (Emerald).
-The locality is served by the following railway stations (from west to east):
+No passenger services stop at the local stations, which, with the exception of that at Yamala, whose use is being expanded as the CQ Inland Port, are not in use: